 Toxic links will not count towards building your authority and rankings in the search engines, and the best way to avoid them is to stay well away from bad neighbourhoods.
 Google Penguin also made it easier to identify toxic links.

 - have a large amount of sitewide links;

-- are from linking sites with little traffic;
+- are from linking sites with little or no traffic;

 - comes from webpages with a lot of out-bound links.